 Centrifuges are an essential tool in nearly all laboratories and centrifuge technology has advanced significantly over the years to provide better functionality.
 Keeping your centrifuge running to its maximum performance for the duration of its life requires proper usage and care on a daily basis.
 Here are a few things to keep in mind when trying to maximize the life and performance of your centrifuge.

-Checking the Rotor Lock on Your Centrifuge
+Increase Centrifuge Performance by Checking the Rotor Lock

 Checking the rotor lock to verify that it is secure and locked properly should be done daily.
 Previously, rotors were manually placed on the drive shaft, tightened with hand tools and then you would need to lift the rotor upwards to test that it was set.
 Modern designs for most centrifuges these days feature an automatic locking rotor that locks the rotor in place when set.
 It is recommended that you gently lift the rotor to make sure the auto lock is working properly.

-Loading Your Centrifuge With the Proper Equipment
+Loading Your Centrifuge With the Proper Equipment for Maximum Performance

-The proper loading of your centrifuge is also crucial to making sure you get the performance out of it.
-Selecting the appropriate buckets, rotor, and inserts as well as balancing the load within the centrifuge helps with this.
-If you are using a swinging bucket rotor place all four buckets in, not just the amount you need at the moment.
-Make sure lids are locked into place or properly sealed.
-Proper loading would also include making sure you are using the correct adapters with the correct tubes.
-If you are needing to spin 50 ml tubes with round bases you will need an adapter that is made for 50ml round bottomed tubes.
-Using an adapter that is for 50ml conical shaped tubes will not be supported properly and could possibly lead to tube breakage, sample leakage, or possibly damage to the centrifuge itself.
+If you are needing to spin 50 ml tubes with round bases you will need an adapter.
+The adapter should be made specifically for 50ml round bottomed tubes.
+Using an adapter that is not intended for 50ml conical shaped tubes will not be supported properly.
+This could possibly lead to tube breakage, sample leakage, or possibly damage to the centrifuge itself.
 You should also verify that the tubes you are using are rated to the maximum speed (RPMs) for your centrifuge.
 Tubes rated for lower RPM’s should not be used in centrifuges that are rated higher.
-The manual that comes with your centrifuge should always be consulted first on the correct fill height for tubes and the correct way to load so that the centrifuge is balanced.
+The manual that comes with your centrifuge should always be consulted first.
+The manual will show you the correct fill height for tubes and the correct way to load so that the centrifuge is balanced.

 Cleaning Your Centrifuge